Original publish date: Wed, Nov 15, 2023:

 The satellite broadcasting system would continue running as the principal core of the system.

-That slice, in this case, would be much smaller than the one needed in Proposal 1.
+The dedicated network slice, in this case, would be much smaller than the one needed in Proposal 1.

 In addition to the advantages mentioned in Proposal 1, Proposal 2 would have the following extra advantages:

-• A much smaller network slice would be required, due to the smaller number of channels served in each region and the short broadcast range (local or regional service).
+A much smaller network slice would be required, due to the smaller number of channels served in each region and the short broadcast range (local or regional service).

-That 5G slice would not be a cross-country, intensive live TV network carrying hundreds or thousands of channels everywhere, as in Proposal 1.
+That 5G slice would not be a cross-country, intensive Live TV network carrying hundreds or thousands of channels everywhere, as suggested in Proposal 1.This hybrid configuration would allow easy startup and easy testing (and evaluation) of this new system.

 It would also allow gradual, planned expansion of the service.